jumarko/data-science-corvid-19/README.md

 Based on the [Baby steps with Covid-19 data for Clojure programmers](https://dragan.rocks/articles/20/Corona-1-Baby-steps-with-Covid-19-for-programmers)  by [dragon.rocks](https://dragan.rocks/articles/20/Corona-1-Baby-steps-with-Covid-19-for-programmers).
 Please consider sponsoring the excellent work that Dragan Djuric produces.

 ## Usage
-Open the project in your favorite Clojure editor and start the REPL.
+Open the `src/practicalli/design_journal.clj` file from the project in your favorite Clojure editor and start the REPL.
+Starting at the top of the page, evaluate the individual expressions and experiment.

 ## Deployment
 Build a deployable jar of this library: